softlion/XamarinFormsGesture/README.md

  *  `SwipeTopCommand`
  *  `SwipeBottomCommand`
  *  `PanCommand (Command<Point>) `where point is the translation in the view from the start point of the pan gesture
+ *  `LongPressCommand (Command<Point>) ` where point is the tap position in the view

+Note: swipe commands are not supported on UWP due to a bug (event not received).
+If you find it, notify me!

 Only commands are supported (PR welcome for events).
 No .NET events.
 So you must use the MVVM pattern (https://developer.xamarin.com/guides/xamarin-forms/xaml/xaml-basics/data_bindings_to_mvvm/).